jjnether/obsidian_backup/jnetherton/DA/RTAC_misc.md

 - Function block instances retain any values they use.
 This makes function blocks unique from functions.
 For each use of a function block instance, the instance updates values according to inputs and previous results.

 Enable FASTOP in relay port settings to allow the use of Remote Bits from the RTAC

+Event collection in the RTAC can hang things up
+- you should always have it disabled at startup so it doesn't pull events every startup